Capacity, Consolidation

 View Track BReady to Tackle the Hardest Work in K-12 Planning?

-Register for SPC26 and spend three days building the GIS, safety mapping, and community engagement skills that make the difference when decisions are difficult.
+Register for SPC26 and spend four days building the capacity analysis, consolidation, redistricting, and safety skills that make the difference when decisions are difficult.